lrydzkowski/crystallize-import-utilities-example/README.md

 ## How to run

 1. Prepare `.env` file based on `.env.sample`.
+2. Update product information in `index.ts`.
-2. Run the following command `npm run dev`.
+3. Run the following command `npm run dev`.
-3. Send a request:
+4. Send a request:

     ```text
     GET http://localhost:5001